-Andrea joined the Floor Covering Industry Foundation in October of 2016 as Executive Director and oversees grant programs, donor engagement, fund development, strategic marketing, and board relations.
+Andrea joined the Floor Covering Industry Foundation in 2016 as Executive Director and oversees grant programs, donor engagement, fund development, strategic marketing, and board relations.

 Previously, she had a 12-year career at United Way of Northwest Georgia where she expanded the organization's capacity by developing new philanthropic programs and volunteer initiatives.
 As the Director of Donor Engagement & Strategy, she headed up strategic marketing, donor relations, and leadership of marketing and fundraising staff and volunteers.
 She led the organization to reach $4M in annual contributions through payroll campaigns, major gifts, and corporate investments.
 In addition, her roles have included writing and implementing marketing plans, speech writing, donor database management, and design of printed, electronic, and social media, and corporate event planning.
 She has led sessions at United Way and Points of Light national conferences, as well as spoke to numerous local school groups about careers in non-profit organizations.